-- High workload, growing intensity and complexity of the work, rapid change within healthcare, reducing resources (low control and support) and personal experiences of bullying and harassment. - Conflict between work and personal life especially among GPs. - Implications for retention and turnover rates in the medical workforce in the UK, especially among GPs. - And patient outcomes and the financial performance of healthcare organisations, but more research is needed. - The stigma associated with mental health problems and a perceived "failure to cope" mean that many doctors are reluctant to disclose such problems for fear of sanctions and job loss.
-Only 28% of doctors in Australia feel comfortable seeking help for mental health conditions (Ward, 2019)
+- High workload, growing intensity and complexity of the work, rapid change within healthcare, low control and support and personal experiences of bullying and harassment. - Conflict between work and personal life especially among GPs. - Current working conditions and associated health problems contribute to the poor retention and turnover rates in the medical workforce in the UK, especially among GPs. - And have major implications for patient outcomes and the financial performance of healthcare organisations, but more research is needed. - The stigma associated with mental health problems and a perceived "failure to cope" mean that many doctors are reluctant to disclose such problems for fear of sanctions and job loss.